Vulcanization: History

 In ancient Mesoamerican cultures, rubber was used to make balls, sandal soles, elastic bands, and waterproof containers.
-It was cured using sulfur-rich plant juices, an early form of vulcanisation.
+It was cured using sulfur-rich plant juices, an early form of vulcanization.

 In the 1830s, Charles Goodyear worked to devise a process for strengthening rubber tires.
-Tires of the time would become soft and sticky with heat, accumulating road debris that punctured them.
+Tires of the time would become soft and sticky with heat, accumulating road debris.
 Goodyear tried heating rubber in order to mix other chemicals with it.
 This seemed to harden and improve the rubber, though this was due to the heating itself and not the chemicals used.
 Not realizing this, he repeatedly ran into setbacks when his announced hardening formulas did not work consistently.
 One day in 1839, when trying to mix rubber with sulfur, Goodyear accidentally dropped the mixture in a hot frying pan.
 To his astonishment, instead of melting further or vaporizing, the rubber remained firm and, as he increased the heat, the rubber became harder.
 Goodyear worked out a consistent system for this hardening, and by 1844 patented the process and was producing the rubber on an industrial scale.

-On 21 November 1843, British inventor, Thomas Hancock took out a patent for the vulcanisation of rubber using sulfur, eight weeks before Charles Goodyear did the same in the US (30 January 1844).
+On 21 November 1843, British inventor, Thomas Hancock took out a patent for the vulcanization of rubber using sulfur, eight weeks before Charles Goodyear did the same in the US (30 January 1844).
 Accounts differ as to whether Hancock's patent was informed by inspecting samples of American rubber from Goodyear and whether inspecting such samples could have provided information sufficient to recreate Goodyear's process.